Motorcycle Mechanic Certificate Loading...

 Fall (16 weeks)

 Winter (12 weeks)

 Students must complete all required courses with a grade point average of no less than 2.00 and no failing (F) grades.
-When you have completed all program requirements, please apply to graduate.
+When students have completed all program requirements, they may apply to graduate.

 Students who have successfully completed the program and also completed an acceptable Alberta Apprenticeship Prior Learning Assessment Application may have the opportunity to challenge the Alberta Apprenticeship and Industry Training (AIT) first and second year Motorcycle Mechanic exams.

 To register for technical apprenticeship training students must be indentured as an apprentice and eligible for training.
 Typically, students would be employed full-time with a company and have signed a contract of apprenticeship that is registered with AIT.

 Apprenticeship information can be accessed by visiting http://tradesecrets.alberta.ca.